 - What to eat before swimming practice.

-- Which foods should swimmers avoid?
+- What foods should swimmers avoid?

 As you can see there are many aspects that go into structuring an effective strength training routine.
 All of these aspects are important and should be taken seriously if you want to maximize your strength training results.